Home/Reviews/Full Review/Parktown Residence

 Parktown Residence Review: Bigger 3BRs, Highest Tampines PSF

-We measured every floor plan in the PropNex sales kit and crosschecked 20 URA transactions.
-The 4BR and 3BR Premium + Study earn the premium — the standard 3BR is where you pay Parktown prices for market-average rooms.
+We checked every floor plan and 113 URA transactions.
+The 4BR and 3BR Premium + Study earn the premium.
+The standard 3BR is where you pay Parktown prices for market-average rooms.

 Trust this Source